zackforbing/ruby-submissions/1605/module_4_assignments/gametime/rf_al_game_time/ryan_angela_check_in_3.md

 - [Really getting a lot of mileage out of this low-quality GIF](http://recordit.co/UsaSotHR56)
 - Did you deviate from the instructions?
 Tell us about it.
+  - Somewhat.
+We had originally anticipated tying the scoring to avoiding obstacles; however, as our difficulty increases, it's truly the speed that is increasing, and what we really care about is time survived.
+As such, scoring is now tied to time survived, knowing that avoiding obstacles is a prerequisite for survival.
 - Questions, Comments, Concerns?
+  - None at this time.

 ## Next Steps?